ardasener/DPSL/readme.md

 - `--bind-to none`: This part ensures that all the cores on the node are available to the program.
 - `-n <node_count>`: Node count is the number of nodes we want to run the program on.
 It should much the number of partitions on the `<part_file>`.
 - `<graph_file>`: Same as PSL.
 - `<partitioner>`: A partitioner name.
-Currently only "mtmetis" is supported.
+Currently "pulp" and "metis" are supported.

 # Datasets